Nathan Healy

 Frequently Asked Questions

-If upfront cost is a concern, Palmetto’s LightReach lease removes that barrier entirely — homeowners can go solar with no money down and start saving from day one, with payments starting as low as $100/month.
+A typical home could save approximately $84,000 over 25 years.
+Florida also offers a full property tax exemption and a sales tax exemption on equipment.
+If upfront cost is a concern, Palmetto’s LightReach lease removes that barrier entirely — homeowners can go solar with no money down and start saving from day one.

-Yes, solar panels can increase your home value in St. Petersburg.
+Yes, solar panels can increase your home’s value in St. Petersburg.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-On a $400,000 St. Petersburg home, that could mean over $16,000 in added value.
+For a typical St. Petersburg home, that could mean a meaningful boost in resale value.

-Florida also offers a 100% property tax exemption on the added home value from a residential solar system through 2037 — meaning you gain the value without paying higher property taxes on it.
+Florida also makes this even more attractive with a 100% property tax exemption on the added home value from solar — so you gain the equity benefit without paying higher property taxes.
+It’s a rare combination of increased value and protected savings.

-For those who prefer a cash purchase, a typical 10 kW system in St. Petersburg runs around $27,332.
-Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate based on your home size.
+If you prefer to own your system outright, a cash purchase for an average St. Petersburg home runs approximately $27,332.
+Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
+Use the calculator above for a personalized estimate.

 Palmetto Solar is a strong choice for St. Petersburg homeowners.
-We’re a national company with deep Florida roots — having completed 8,930 installations across Florida since 2020.
-Our vetted local install network ensures quality workmanship, and we offer some of the most flexible financing options available, including our LightReach lease with no upfront cost.
+We’re a national company with deep Florida roots — completing 8,930 installations across Florida since 2020.
+Our local install network understands the Tampa Bay area, and we offer some of the best financing options in the industry.

-With Palmetto’s LightReach lease, St. Petersburg homeowners pay one simple monthly payment that covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee — with no upfront cost.
-For a typical 10.13 kW system, the estimated monthly payment is approximately $130/month.
+With Palmetto’s LightReach lease, St. Petersburg homeowners pay one simple monthly payment that covers everything — the solar panel system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+For a typical 10.13 kW system, the estimated monthly lease payment is approximately $130/month.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower payments — an advantage not available with a cash purchase.
-Your lease payment is typically less than your current electricity bill, so most St. Pete homeowners start saving immediately.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
+Since the lease payment is typically less than your current electricity bill, most St. Petersburg homeowners start saving from day one.